quaspas/punchcard/README.md

     > pip install -U selenium

-You will need to modify `bluechip.py` file by adding your username and password.
+You will need to modify `bluechip.py` by adding your username and password.

 To run: